- Download an Alabama Advance Directive Sample

 - How to Complete Your Advance Directive Alabama Form

 2. What Is an Alabama Advance Directive?

 An essential component of estate and end-of-life planning, an Alabama Advance Directive helps you take control of your healthcare future.
 This form allows you to select an agent, who is responsible for making important healthcare decisions when you are no longer able to do so on your own.
-Your advance directive also allows you to declare your intentions regarding life-sustaining treatments.
+Your advance directive (in some states, a medical power of attorney) also allows you to declare your intentions regarding life-sustaining treatments.